hyunkyu-Park/66DaysOfData/README.md

   ㆍIf we change the temperature higher in Simulated annealing, the algorithm takes all new solutions.
   On the other hand, low temperature as close as 0 only accepts new solutions when they are better than the current one.

+__Day 22__

+  ㆍ Finally, I completed algorithm questions of the 'basic mathematics 2'.
+Wow!
+  Especially, the answer rate of the last question is almost 20%, so I bit worried.
+However, I didn't give up and I made it.
+I am proud of myself today.
+  ㆍ The next algorithm problem will be recursive function.

+  ㆍ We were supposed to make our AI song my using open API, but Its not easy to make what we want.
+  So, we changed our plan that AI to read the poem by 'Aleksandr Sergeevich Pushkin'.
+  ㆍ The poem 'What though life conspire to cheat you' is profound and beautiful.
+We used 3 open API from 'Voiceful', 'AWS', and 'Naver'.
+  It was pretty interesting and the funny thing is that reading poem with English by AI was a bit disappointing but with Korean was pretty natural and represented emotions.